-Serbia mining: Mining Basin „Kolubara” keeps achieving good production results15.
-April 2014. / Mining
+Serbia mining: Mining Basin „Kolubara” keeps achieving good production results, Mining

 In the Kolubara mines, the overburden production plan has been exceeded by approximately 21 percent and the coal production plan by almost 6 percent since the beginning of the year.
 The annual overburden production plan for the year 2014 is around four million cubic meters bigger than the previous year’s.
 MB Kolubara produces more than 50% of Serbian lignite which is delivered to power plants of Serbia producing 70% of Serbian electricity.